xI-Mx-Ix/Velthoric-Docs/README.md

     -   Add your `.md` content files (like `01-introduction.md`) in the same folder.

 3.  **Deploy**:
-    -   That's it!
+    -   That's it.
 Upload the entire project folder to any static web host.